raphaelquintao/QRedshiftCinnamon/README.md

 ## Changelog
 * 1.6.0
-    - Added manual night-time option
+    - Added manual night-time option.
-    - Fixed some issues with Debian
+    - Fixed some issues with Debian.
 * 1.5.5
     - Fixed icon blinking when using symbolic icon.
 * 1.5.4